Kris Wilkes: College career

 UCLA qualified for the 2018 NCAA tournament, but lost 65–58 to St. Bonaventure in the First Four.
 After starting all previous 32 games entering the tournament, Wilkes did not start the game, sitting out the first five minutes for disciplinary reasons after being late for a team bus earlier in the week.
 He ended the year as UCLA's second-leading scorer and rebounder with averages of 13.7 points and 4.9 rebounds per game.
 He declared for the 2018 NBA draft and attended the NBA Draft Combine, but later withdrew from the draft to return to the Bruins.
 There were concerns among NBA executives about his durability given his narrow frame of 6 ft 8 in and 195 lb, and he figured to improve his standing with a more prominent role as a sophomore.

 In the 2018–19 season opener, Wilkes scored 27 points and added 10 rebounds in a 96–71 win over Purdue Fort Wayne.
 On December 8, 2018, he made a game-winning three-pointer with 0.9 seconds remaining in a 65–62 win over Notre Dame.
 On January 26, 2019, he scored a career-high 34 points on 12-of-16 shooting from the field to help UCLA end a three-game losing streak in a 90–69 win over Arizona.
 On the road against California, Wilkes had 27 points and 10 rebounds to help the Bruins win 75–67 in overtime and end a three-game losing streak. "[Wilkes is] our best player, and that’s the way he's supposed to play", said interim coach Murry Bartow.
 He finished the season as the Bruins leading scoring (17.4), and was named second-team All-Pac-12.
 While his scoring increased by almost four points per game from his freshman year, his field goal percentage dropped from 44.1 to 43.3.
 After the season, which UCLA finished 17–16 and failed to qualify for the NCAA tournament, Wilkes declared again for the NBA draft.

 Professional career

 After not showing dramatic improvement as a UCLA sophomore, Wilkes went undrafted in the 2019 NBA draft.
 He was expected to sign a two-way contract with the New York Knicks after general manager Scott Perry talked about him while introducing their 2019 draft picks.
 However, Wilkes was unable to play in the 2019 NBA Summer League due to a severe, undisclosed illness, and the Knicks signed Ivan Rabb with their remaining two-way slot.

 Wilkes later described the illness as acute disseminated encephalomyelitis, a rare autoimmune disease.

+In 2024, he was invited to work out with the Indiana Pacers.
+They asked him to participate in their summer training camp, though he was not given an NBA Summer League contract.
+On October 27, Wilkes joined the Indiana Mad Ants, but was waived on November 6.